 Coal at the Donkin project is regarded as high-quality metallurgical coal (low-ash, high-energy thermal coal).

-The coal mine is estimated to have probable mineable reserves of 58Mt.
-The indicated and inferred coal resources are estimated to be 483Mt.
+The coal mine was estimated to have probable mineable reserves of 58Mt.
+The indicated and inferred coal resources were estimated to be 481Mt.

 Kameron completed the dewatering of two 3.6km-long access tunnels to the mine’s Harbour coal seam in the second quarter of 2015.
-Access to the Hub seam will be provided by constructing two slopes between the Harbour and Hub seams.
+Access to the Hub seam is provided by constructing two slopes between the Harbour and Hub seams.

 Construction of a new warehouse was completed in the second quarter of 2016, while tunnel refurbishment works and additional underground assessment drilling were also completed during the same year.